NCPITest/About/Past-Working-Groups.md

 <h2> Background </h2>

-Before the formation of the NCPI Administrative coordinating center, NCPI consisted of a series of working groups to serve as the governance body of NCPI projects, steward working group progress, support investigators, and coordinate with various parts of the NIH.
+Before the formation of the NCPI Administrative Coordinating Center (ACC), NCPI consisted of a series of working groups to serve as the governance body of NCPI projects, steward working group progress, support investigators, and coordinate with various parts of the NIH.

  | Working Group | Activities |
  | ------------- | --------- |